villano-lab/ntransporter/README.md

 ## Build Instructions

 The `ntransporter` program uses `cmake` utility to compile and build the executables in the program.
-Note that several steps in the build process require using the linux shell.
+Note that several steps in the cmake script require using the linux shell.

 To build the program, make a build directory.
 For these examples, it's assumed the build directory is located inside the top-level `ntransporter` directory: